Shalaby00/final_project/README.md

     ...
 ```

 This function is called when the time comes for the user to choose whether or not to do the tutorial, making sure that the user picks a valid course of action.

 Overall, procedural abstraction drastically simplifies my code.
-Since my game is card based, I can represent each card as a specific function (similar to the "GUNs ON!!" card shown above).
-Moreover, when running my main fucntion, I've chosen to abstract each phase of my introduction, including the mode choices that the player has to make.
+Since my game is card based, I can represent each card as a specific function (similar to the '`GUNs ON!!" card shown above).
+Moreover, when running my main function, I've chosen to abstract each phase of my introduction, including the mode choices that the player has to make.